POETSII/tinsel/README.md

 FPGA, and there will be no shortage of program threads in the massively-parallel applications for which the machine is intended.

-The core fetches instructions from a 2-cycle latent **instruction memory** implemented using on-chip block RAM.
+The core fetches instructions from an **instruction memory** implemented using on-chip block RAM.
 The size of this memory is controlled by the synthesis-time parameter `LogInstrsPerCore`.
 All threads in a core share the same instruction memory.
-In fact, the instruction memory is dual-ported and may be shared by two cores.
-The initial contents of the memory is specified in the FPGA bitstream which can be regenerated in seconds during application development.
+The initial contents of the memory is specified in the FPGA bitstream.

 A globally unique identifier for the currently running thread can be obtained from a RISC-V [control/status